Speeding up Policy Simulation in Supply Chain RL: Abstract

 \section{Abstract}

-Simulating a single trajectory of a dynamical system under some state-dependent policy is a core bottleneck in policy optimization algorithms.
+Simulating a single trajectory of a dynamical system under some state-dependent policy is a core bottleneck in policy optimization (PO) algorithms.
 The many inherently serial policy evaluations that must be performed in a single simulation constitute the bulk of this bottleneck.
-To wit, in applying policy optimization to supply chain optimization (SCO) problems, simulating a single month of a supply chain can take several hours.
-We present an iterative algorithm for policy simulation, which we dub Picard Iteration.
+In applying PO to supply chain optimization (SCO) problems, simulating a single sample path corresponding to one month of a supply chain can take several hours.
+We present an iterative algorithm to accelerate policy simulation, dubbed Picard Iteration.
 This scheme carefully assigns policy evaluation tasks to independent processes.
-Within an iteration a single process evaluates the policy only on its assigned tasks while assuming a certain ‘cached’ evaluation for other tasks; the cache is updated at the end of the iteration.
-Implemented on GPUs, this scheme admits batched evaluation of the policy on a single trajectory.
+Within an iteration, any given process evaluates the policy only on its assigned tasks while assuming a certain ‘cached’ evaluation for other tasks; the cache is updated at the end of the iteration.
+Implemented on GPUs, this scheme admits batched evaluation of the policy across a single trajectory.
 We prove that the structure afforded by many SCO problems allows convergence in a small number of iterations {\em independent} of the horizon.
 We demonstrate practical speedups of 400x on large-scale SCO problems even with a single GPU, and also demonstrate practical efficacy in other RL environments.